 You will visit several temples on this trip, and this requires a level of modesty.
 Be sure to bring clothes that cover the arms and pants or skirts that go past the knees.
 A light scarf is also a good idea for covering shoulders and arms when it's hot.

-Then head to a nearby village for a homemade traditional breakfast of Khmer noodles.
-Once fuelled, spend the day roaming the UNESCO World Heritage Angkor complex., Tour the markets in Phnom Penh with a passionate local chef and then head to his home for a cooking class, where you’ll learn about Khmer cuisine., Cycle through Battambang meeting locals as you stop to see the production of fish paste, rice paper and rice wine, finishing with a delicious sticky rice tasting., Learn about the sombre but important history of the Cambodian people at the S21 Genocide Museum and the Killing Fields., Feast on local delicacies and street food favourites, like fish amok, fresh seafood, num banh chok, beef lok lak and black pepper ice cream., By travelling on this trip, you’ll directly support our Intrepid Foundation partner, CRST.
-Donations help them break the cycle of poverty in Cambodia by inspiring and empowering children with education opportunities.
+Tuck into a homemade traditional breakfast of Khmer noodles in a small village in Siem Reap.
+Once fuelled, you’ll spend the day roaming the UNESCO World Heritage Angkor complex., Tour the markets in Phnom Penh with a passionate local chef and then head to his home for a cooking class, where you’ll learn about Khmer cuisine., Cycle through Battambang meeting locals as you stop to see the production of fish paste, rice paper and rice wine, finishing with a delicious sticky rice tasting., Learn about the sombre but important history of the Cambodian people at the S21 Genocide Museum and the Killing Fields., Feast on local delicacies and street food favourites, like fish amok, fresh seafood, num banh chok, beef lok lak and black pepper ice cream.

 All group trips are accompanied by one of our group leader or local representative.
 The aim of the group leader or local representative is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced group leader or local representative however, due to the seasonality of travel, rare situations may arise where your group leader or local representative is new to a particular region or training other group leader or local representative.